 The ICP Waters Progamme Centre is located at the Norwegian Institute for Water Research (NIVA) in Oslo, Norway.
 ICP Waters is chaired by Gunnar Skotte at the Norwegian Environment Agency and the programme manager is Heleen de Wit at NIVA.
-A sub-centre of ICP Waters with special responsibility for biological monitoring and intercalibration is located at the laboratory of freshwater ecology and inland fisheries (Uni Research), attached to the University in Bergen.
+A sub-centre of ICP Waters with special responsibility for biological monitoring and intercalibration is located at the laboratory of freshwater ecology and inland fisheries (Uni Research; subsidiary of NORCE), attached to the University in Bergen.

 National Focal Centres in around 20 countries contribute data & scientific inputs and meet annually at the Task Force meetings.

 The main aim of the ICP Waters Programme is to assess, on a regional basis, the degree and geographical extent of the impact of atmospheric pollution, in particular acidification, on surface waters.
 Detailed aims and objectives were discussed and decided at the 15th Task Force Meeting in Italy (1999), and are shown below.

 - Assess the degree and geographic extent of the impact of atmospheric pollution, in particular acidification, on surface waters

 - Collect information to evaluate dose/response relationships

 - Describe and evaluate long-term trends and variations in aquatic chemistry and biota attributable to atmospheric pollution

 - Maintain and develop an international network of surface water monitoring sites